-Three main assemblies make up this power plant: a power section, a torquemeter assembly, and a reduction gear assembly.
-The power section is the heart of the system; it is the gas turbine engine where fuel is burned and power developed.
-The torquemeter assembly is essentially an instrumented extension shaft that connects the power section to the reduction gear assembly and provides a means by which the output of the power section may be measured.
+Three main assemblies make up this power plant: a power section, a torquemeter assembly. and a reduction gear assembly.
+The power section is the heart of the system; it is the gas turbine engine where fuel is burned and power devclopcd.
+The torquemeter assembly is essentially an instrumented extension shaft that connects the power section to the reduction gear assembly and provides a means by \vhich the output of the power section may be measured.

-The reduction gear assembly, or reduction gearbox, as it is sometimes called, has a key function.
-It changes the high RPM delivered by the gas turbine power section to a more usable value.
-When the power section of the engine is operating at its normal rated speed, it is turning at 13,820 RPM.
-This is much too high a speed for any propeller,

-The equivalent shaft horsepower of a turboprop engine is the shaft horsepower it develops, plus the thrust (expressed in horsepower) obtained from the jet action of its exhaust. so the reduction gear train is employed to reduce it to 1021 RPM, a more suitable speed for efficient propeller operation.
-The total reduction ratio is 13.54 to 1, accomplished in two stages in the reduction gearbox.
+The reduction gear assembly, or reduction gearbox. as it is sometimes called, has a key function.
+It changes the high rpm delivered by the gas turbine power section to a more usable value.
+When the power section of the engine is operaing at its normal rated speed. it is turning at 13.820 rpm.
+This is much too fast for any propeller, so the reduction gear train is employed to reduce it to 1021 rpm. a more suitable speed for efficient propeller operation.
+The total reduction ratio is 13.54 to I. accomplished in two stages in the reduction gearbox.

 These Allison turboprops are designed to operate as "constant speed" engines.
-That is, the engine turns at 100% of its design speed during most phases of normal operation.
-Changes in power requirements encountered both in flight and on the ground are met by changing propeller pitch and fuel flow, not engine speed.
-Automatic electrical, mechanical, and hydraulic controls in the propeller adjust propeller pitch very precisely to ensure that 100% RPM is maintained.
+That is. the engine turns at 100 percent of its design speed durin, most phases of normal operation.
+Changes in power requirements encountered both in Right and on the ground are met by changing propeller pitch and fuel flow. not engine speed.
+Automatic electrical. mechanical. and hydraulic controls in the propeller adjust propeller pitch very precisely to ensure that IO0 percent rpm is maintained.